-Deciding whether to pay off a student or car loan first can be a tricky question.
+Deciding whether to prioritize paying off a student or a car loan first can be a tricky decision.

-Auto loans usually have shorter repayment periods, which means higher monthly payments.
-Student debt can be a minefield of confusion with the variety of repayment plans and forgiveness programs.
+Auto loans typically have shorter repayment periods, which means higher monthly payments.
+Conversely, student debt can be a particularly daunting due to the array of available repayment plans and forgiveness programs.

-Sadly, there isn’t an easy answer to deciding which debt should be paid off first.
-Instead, borrowers need to consider a few critical factors.
+Unfortunately, there’s no easy answer to deciding which debt should be tackled first.
+Instead, borrowers should weigh a few critical factors to make the best decision for their financial situation.

 Factor #1: Monthly Debt-to-Income Ratio

-If a home purchase is in your future, this factor is critical.
-Even if you won’t be buying a home anytime soon, the size of your monthly payments still matter.
+If a home purchase is in your future, considering how much debt you have in relation to your income is crucial.
+Even if you don’t plan to buy a home anytime soon, the impact of your monthly finances is still important.

-Often car loans have a shorter life than student loans.
-Most student loans come with repayment plans of 10 years or more, while auto loans are normally around five years.
-Because auto loans are repaid faster, a higher monthly payment is required.
-If you are looking to get the most bang for your buck, paying off a car loan will often free up the most money each month.
+Car loans usually have a shorter repayment period than student loans.
+While most student loans come with repayment plans of 10 years or more, auto loans normally span around five years.
+Because auto loans are repaid faster, a higher monthly payments are required.
+Therefore, if your goal is to maximize monthly cash flow, paying off your car loan could be the most effective strategy as it would free up more money each month.

 [Further Readings: The Sherpa Guide to Buying a Home with Student Loans]